Getting Started

 Qimera Welcome Screen

-The Create Project dialog will launch.
+The Create Project dialogue will launch.
 Add project name information (1).
 By default, the folder for your project will be in the '/Users/username/FMData/Projects' directory (2), though you can choose any location.
 Once created, the project folder will contain sub-folders for storing bathymetry files in QPD format, internal metadata, extracted external source data, and products.
 The Description box (3) can be used to add additional notes about the project.
 Finally, the default ("Automatic" option) is for Qimera to automatically set the project coordinate system based on the first imported line of source data (4).
 For unprojected/geographic source data, the closest UTM zone will be used; for projected data, the project projection will match that of the source data as set by the user on import.
 If you prefer, you can select the Manual radial button and manually select a different projection.

-Create Project Dialog
+Create Project dialogue

 Create Project